 Sleep is an essential part of your health and well-being.
 It is equally essential as a healthy diet and regular exercise.
-Research shows that getting enough sleep every night helps protect your physical and mental health as well as improve your quality of life.
+Research shows that the importance of sleep or getting enough sleep every night helps protect your physical and mental health as well as improve your quality of life.

 How does sleep help your body?